ForsakenRei/qmk-kbd67-lite/README.md

 4. Eject the board first then unplug the board

 ### Or use QMK CLI to flash
-`qmk flash -kb kbdfans/kbd67/mikkrgb/v3 -km shigure -j 32`
+`qmk compile -kb kbdfans/kbd67/mkiirgb/v3 -km shigure -j 32`